mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 ## Opening a pull request

 Pull requests are appreciated.
-If your PR includes any changes that would impact developers or end users, please mention those changes in the “master” section of [CHANGELOG.md](CHANGELOG.md), noting the PR number.
+If your PR includes any changes that would impact developers or end users, please mention those changes in the “main” section of [CHANGELOG.md](CHANGELOG.md), noting the PR number.
 Examples of noteworthy changes include new features, fixes for user-visible bugs, and renamed or deleted public symbols.

 ## Making any symbol public